kyleerhabor/assistant/README.md

 ## Rationale

-The Discord bot space is over-saturated—why another one?
+The Discord bot space is oversaturated—why another one?

 Discord bots are cool.
 Before application commands, a bot would read sent messages, validate and conform it, and run a command the bot defined.
 However, there was no formally standardized way to issue or develop commands.
 While bots were